Information about Canagliflozin

 Expert advice for Canagliflozin

-- Can cause very low blood sugar levels when used with other antidiabetic medicines, alcohol or if you delay or miss a meal.
-Get blood sugar levels checked at regular intervals and always keep a source of sugar with you for quick relief.
+- Can cause hypoglycemia (low blood sugar level) when used with other antidiabetic medicines, alcohol or if you delay or miss a meal.

 Frequently asked questions for Canagliflozin

 Both are effective in lowering blood glucose levels, however, they work in different ways and have different side effect profile.
 Glimepiride commonly causes hypoglycemia and weight gain while Canagliflozin causes hypoglycemia when taken with insulins or sulfonylureas and helps in loosing weight.
 Canagliflozin commonly causes urinary tract and genital infections.